Works with Live Art Denmark

 2012: “Six Saints: Lene Vestergaard Hau” at Samtalekøkken at Kunsthal Nikolaj

-At Hitparaden 1 Ellen Friis presented “Six Saints: Tycho Brahe” & “Six Saints: H.C.Ørsted”
+2013: “Six Saints: Tycho Brahe” and “Six Saints: H.C.Ørsted” at Hitparaden 1

-Can a performance happen in space only?
-Can a performance happen in time only?
-In her performance-series, Six Saints, Ellen Friis investigates the time concepts of 6 famous Danish scientists from the renaissance to the present.
-The last two performances concern Tycho Brahe, who lived in a feudal and static society with no clocks, and H. C. Ørsted, who regarded energy and change as the worlds true nature.
-The two scientists have been translated into two works presented simultaneously.
-The first one happens in space only, the other in time only.
-The works are both interpretations of a danced choreography, which Ellen Friis bought from the company DON*GNU, and which no one else will ever see.
+At Hitparaden 1, Ellen Friis presented “Six Saints: Tycho Brahe and Six Saints: H.C.Ørsted”.
+As the last part of the series, Ellen presented two performances simultaneously.
+One happened only in space while the other happened only in time.
+The performances were dedicated to Tycho Brahe, who lived in a feudal and static society with no clocks, and H. C. Ørsted, who regarded energy and change as the worlds true nature.
+The ideas of the two scientists were translated into two works presented simultaneously.
+Both works were interpretations of a danced choreography that Ellen Friis bought from the company DON*GNU, and which no one but her will ever see.

 With a background in stage design (Akademiet for Scenekunst, Frederikstad, Norway) and a diploma in Interdisciplinary Arts from the Kunsthochschule Berlin-Weissensee (2005), Ellen Friis has an unconventional approach to the basic matters of time and space.
 She wonders how various time structures affect or change the space and the narration of live performance.
 In her works in theatres and museums in Denmark, Germany, Norway, Sweden, Poland and Finland, she investigates performance combined with recordings to see what happens if time runs backwards, slow, or not at all.

 More info on Ellen and her works is on her website.